Changissnz/my_career/README.md

 security varies in implementations through the different strata of corporatist structures.
-In corporatist environments that foster competition through the design of disproportionate benefits and taxes for those of differing ranks (such as leaning towards the head or leaning towards the body), so that there is motive to achieve higher ranks.
+In corporatist environments that foster competition through the design of disproportionate benefits and taxes for those of differing ranks (such as leaning towards the head or leaning towards the body), there is motive to achieve higher ranks.
 In accountable and transparent (relatively) corporatist structures, achieving higher ranks is tied to managing greater risks (or at least, risks of greater scale), although those of lower ranks typically